Atemmuda/satellite-scheduler/README.md

-# satlite-scheduler
+# satellite-scheduler
-Fullsack web application using NodeJs for backend and React for the frontend
+Fullsack web application using NodeJS for backend and ReactJS for the frontend